juanjo-ramos/react-native-workshop/README.md

     1. In the first one, run `yarn storybook`.
     2. In the second one, run `expo login` and log in with the credentials you created in the previous step.
     3. After logging in, run `yarn start`.
 That should open a new tab in your browser where expo would start doing it's magic.
-    4. In the tab thas was just opened, click on `Publish or republish` project.
+    4. In the tab that was just opened, click on `Publish or republish` project.
 You will be presented a brief form there.
 Change it or leave it as is, it doesn't affect the functionality.
     5. Ensure your phone and computer are on the same network and go back to the Expo app you already installed on your phone.
-You should see the prooject you just published both in the `Projects` and `Profile` section.
+You should see the project you just published both in the `Projects` and `Profile` section.
 If you do not, pull down to refresh.
 If you still don't see it make sure you're logged in with the user you created earlier.
 If none of the previous work, try killing and re-opening the app.
 Don't take it personally.
 Expo is a bit stubborn sometimes.
     6. Once you see the project tapping on it would open storybooks on your phone.

 # Questions